-The NPS proposes to implement riverbank stabilization measures at CVSR 59.3 along the Cuyahoga River.
-A riprap solution that includes live plant staking and seeding along the top of the rock fill was chosen as the preferred alternative in the Value Analysis Workshop.
+The NPS proposes to implement riverbank stabilization measures at Towpath Buckeye along the Cuyahoga River.
+A riprap solution that includes live plant staking and seeding along the top of the rock fill was chosen as the preferred alternative concept in the Value Analysis Workshop.
 Alternative solutions for bank stabilization were analyzed during the Value Analysis Workshop in June 2021 and memorialized in the final Value Analysis Report from October 2021.
-Structural, bioengineering (planting strip 10-feet wide at the top of the bank armoring), and a combination of structural and bioengineering measures were considered in the design of bank stabilization at CVSR 59.3.
-Figure 3 shows the final detailed cross section of the preferred alternative.
+Structural and bioengineering (planting strip 10-feet wide at the top of the bank armoring) measures were considered in the design of bank stabilization at Towpath Buckeye (Figure 3) shows the final detailed cross section of the preferred alternative.